North Dakota EPSCoR Educational Programs

 NATURE is an educational outreach program sponsored by the North Dakota Experimental Program to Stimulate Competitive Research (ND EPSCoR).
 It builds new pathways for Native American students to pursue careers in science, technology, engineering and mathematics (STEM), as well as strengthens existing ones.
-Participants are students and faculty from all five tribal colleges in North Dakota: Cankdeska Cikana Community College (CCCC), Fort Berthold Community College (FBCC), Sitting Bull College (SBC), Turtle Mountain Community College (TMCC) and United Tribes Technical College (UTTC), as well as high schools students and teachers from the four North Dakota Indian reservations, and faculty from research universities of North Dakota, North Dakota State University (NDSU) and University of North Dakota (UND).
+Participants are students and faculty from all five tribal colleges in North Dakota: Cankdeska Cikana Community College (CCCC), Nueta Hidatsa Sahnish College (Fort Berthold Community College), (NHSC), Sitting Bull College (SBC), Turtle Mountain Community College (TMCC) and United Tribes Technical College (UTTC), as well as high schools students and teachers from the four North Dakota Indian reservations, and faculty from research universities of North Dakota, North Dakota State University (NDSU) and University of North Dakota (UND).

 NATURE focuses on cultural relevance in that it encourages respect for American Indian practices within the context of scientific methods and theories and discusses how science and technology may have evolved from such practices.
 Such a philosophy encourages participation of American Indian staff and faculty.

 NATURE programs include:

 AURA provides undergraduate students with an opportunity to participate in faculty-mentored research projects.
 The goal of AURA is to encourage undergraduate students to consider a research career in Science, Engineering, or Mathematics.

 This program provides opportunities for students from North Dakota’s baccalaureate universities and ND tribal colleges to pursue graduate degrees at North Dakota’s two research universities in the areas of science, engineering and mathematics.